 Between 2000 and 2014, the share of zero-vehicle households increased significantly in Visitacion Valley in San Francisco, the unincorporated community of Rocktram in Napa County, and the cities of Alameda and Fairfield.
-There was a significant decrease in the Financial District in San Francisco, East San Jose, Downtown and West Oakland, central Martinez, the unincorporated community of North

-Richmond, and the Iron Triangle neighborhood in the city of Richmond.
+At the same time, there was a significant decrease in the Financial District in San Francisco, East San Jose, Downtown and West Oakland, central Martinez, the unincorporated community of North Richmond, and the Iron Triangle neighborhood in the city of Richmond.